ArvinNotDev/Linear_Algebra/README.md

 - ✅ **Verbose Output**
   Every step (row swaps, normalizations, eliminations) is printed in detail to help users understand the transformation process.

+- ✅ **Graphical Interface with PyQt**
+  Includes a simple GUI built with PyQt for interactive input and visualization.

 ---

 ## 🧪 Example Output